Subroz/shell-bot/replit.md

 - `/shell` - View/change the shell
 - `/env` - View/set environment variables
 - `/resize` - Change terminal size
+- `/json` - Display JSON data of any message (reply to a message with this command)
 - `/token` - Generate access token for other users
 - `/grant` / `/revoke` - Manage user access